kiteco/KiteSublime/README.md

 ### Autocompletions

-Simply start typing in a saved Python file and Kite will automatically suggest completions for what you're typing.
+Simply start typing in a saved Python or JavaScript file and Kite will automatically suggest completions for what you're typing.

 ![completions](https://github.com/kiteco/KiteSublime/blob/master/docs/assets/completions.png?raw=true)

 ### Function Signatures

-When you call a function, Kite will show you the arguments required to call it.
+When you call a function in Python, Kite will show you the arguments required to call it.

 ![signatures](https://github.com/kiteco/KiteSublime/blob/master/docs/assets/signatures.png?raw=true)

-Kite also shows you `How others used this` function, which are the most popular calling patterns inferred from all the open source code on the internet.
+Kite also shows you `How others used this` function, which are the most popular calling patterns inferred from all the open-source Python code on the internet.

 ### Commands and Keyboard Shortcuts